Kolade1024/404_page/README.md

 ## Customization

-Feel free to customize the content, styles, and images to match the look and feel of your website.
+To customize the content, styles, and images to match the look and feel of your website.

 - Replace the `404_img.JPG` with your own image.
 - Adjust the colors, fonts, and sizes in the CSS file to match your website's theme.

 ## Credits

 This custom 404 page was created by OLUWAFEMI KOLADE.
-Feel free to modify and use it in your projects.
+Modifiable and allowed to be used  in your projects.

 If you have any questions or issues, please [create an issue](https://github.com/kolade1024/404_page/issues) on the GitHub repository.